weifashi/vue-translate/README.en.md

 ##### 3.执行翻译
 ```
-npm run translation              //All Chinese characters in the configuration directory are automatically extracted for translation
+npm run translate              //All Chinese characters in the configuration directory are automatically extracted for translate

-npm run translation  -- '你好'    //Only a single input text is translated
+npm run translate  -- '你好'    //Only a single input text is translated
 ```